shred/tzxtools/docs/index.md

 This is a collection of command line tools for processing [TZX](http://www.worldofspectrum.org/TZXformat.html) files.

-TZX is a common file format for preserving computer tapes of the ZX Spectrum, but also Amstrad CPC and C64.
-`tzxtools` mainly supports ZX Spectrum TZX files, but raw file operations can be applied on any TZX file.
+TZX is a common file format for preserving computer tapes of the ZX Spectrum, but also Amstrad CPC and C64. `tzxtools` mainly supports ZX Spectrum TZX files, but raw file operations can be applied on any TZX file.
+It also supports TSX files, which are mainly used for MSX.

 ## Features